MicrosoftDocs/azure-stack-docs/AKS-Hybrid/deploy-container-registry.md

 # Deploy from private container registry to on-premises Kubernetes using Azure Container Registry and AKS Arc

 This article describes how to deploy container images from a private container registry using Azure Container Registry (ACR), which you can run in your own datacenter in AKS Arc deployments.
-You'll deploy to your on-premises Kubernetes cluster hosted by AKS.
-ACR allows you to build, store, and manage container images and artifacts in a private registry for all types of container deployments.
+You deploy to your on-premises Kubernetes cluster hosted by AKS.
+Azure Container Registry allows you to build, store, and manage container images and artifacts in a private registry for all types of container deployments.

 The article describes how to create a private container registry in Azure and push your container image to the private container registry.
 You can then deploy from the private registry to your on-premises Kubernetes cluster hosted in AKS Arc.

-For more information about ACR in Azure, see the [Azure Container Registry documentation](/azure/container-registry/).
+For more information about Azure Container Registry, see the [Azure Container Registry documentation](/azure/container-registry/).

 ## Prerequisites